top of page

 Brawley, Robert L., ed.
 Biblical Ethics & Homosexuality: Listening to Scripture.
 Louisville: Westminster John Knox, 1996.

-Dover, K. J. Greek Homosexuality: with Forewords by Stephen Halliwell, Mark Masterson, and James Robson.
+Dover, K. J. Greek Homosexuality.
 London: Bloomsbury Academic, 2016.

-Fortson III, S. Donald, and Rollin G. Grams.
+Fortson, S. Donald, III, and Rollin G. Grams.
 Unchanging Witness: The Consistent Christian Teaching on Homosexuality in Scripture and Tradition.
 Nashville: B&H Academic, 2016.

 Gagnon, Robert A. The Bible and Homosexual Practice: Texts and Hermeneutics.
 Nashville: Abingdon, 2001.